Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: Discussion

 \section{Discussion}

-This work presents a neurocomputational model that couples the reward and thalamocortical circuits to investigate how the action of nicotine and alcohol influences and modulates the asleep processing.
-Also, it explores relationships between changes in mesothalamic dopaminergic activity and symptoms of asleep deficits in patients with insomnia and addresses possible effects of alcohol consumption.

-Through mathematical modeling, we provide a description of the inhibitory role that mesothalamic dopamine plays in the TRN.
-Although there is experimental evidence for this~\cite{Floran2004, Freeman2001}, the corresponding mechanism has not been extensively explored.
-Here, we use our model with the dopaminergic modulation of the thalamocortical loop, in particular, explicitly modeling the effect of mesothalamic dopamine on TRN firing, to study the effect of nicotine and alcohol on sleep.
+Despite experimental evidence~\cite{Floran2004, Freeman2001}, the dopaminergic pathway from SNpc to TRN has not been extensively explored.
+Here, using a computational model, we explored the inhibitory modulatory role that mesothalamic dopamine has on the thalamocortical loop to study the effect of nicotine and alcohol on sleep.

-Our computational simulations suggest that variations in the mesothalamic dopamine level alter the sleep mechanism in the thalamocortical loop.
-Our results with attention focus had applications in ADHD and ASD~\cite{Guimaraes2017, Guimaraes2018}.
-Since this circuit involves brain areas related to sleep disturbs (in particular, insomnia) in PD, ADHD and ASD, the activity alterations indicated by our simulations can also be present in these disorders.

-Nicotine replacement therapy affects the sleep of non-smokers and previous smokers in the same manner, inducing sleep suppression~\cite{Jaehne2009}.
-On the other hand, in low to moderate doses, alcohol initially promotes sleep.
-However, scientific consensus maintains that chronic use ultimately disrupts sleep-related physiology~\cite{Stein2005}.
+More specifically, we simulated the reward-attention circuit introduced previously by us~\cite{Guimaraes2017, Guimaraes2018} to study the effect of nicotine and alcohol on the transition from wake to sleep.
+Additionally, we studied how possible changes in mesothalamic dopaminergic activity may be associated with insomnia and addressed the possible effects of alcohol consumption on sleep deficit.

+Many experimental studies have demonstrated that one of the determinants of sleep quality most affected by smoking is sleep latency, which increases in this case~\cite{Zhang2006, Silva2022, Jaehne2009, Manzar2017}.
+On the other hand, under low to moderate doses, alcohol acts as a sedative, initially promoting shortened sleep onset latency~\cite{Colrain2014, Stone1980, Stein2005}.

-Starting from a circuit with a dynamics that provides a predefined normal sleep state, we simulate the influence of nicotine and alcohol in the reward-thalamo-cortical system.
-Our results indicate that nicotine can disrupt sleep, promoting wakefulness.
-On the other hand, alcohol can have a stimulating effect that increases sleep latency (time to fall asleep).
-Therefore, they corroborate some clinical trials that highlight the role of nicotine and alcohol on sleep~\cite{Jaehne2009,Stein2005}.
+Starting from a circuit with dynamics that provides a predefined normal sleep state our simulations suggest that nicotine can have a stimulating effect that increases sleep latency, thus promoting wakefulness.
+On the other hand, the simulations indicate that alcohol can have a sedating effect that induces sleep.
+This result agrees with a hypothesis proposed elsewhere~\cite{Dzirasa2006}, according to which dopamine plays a role in the control of the sleep-wake cycle.
+Here, through a neurocomputational model, we indicate possible ways by which sleep-related states could emerge as a consequence of alterations in the mesothalamic dopamine activity.
+Therefore, our theoretical results give support to experimental results on the role of nicotine and alcohol on sleep~\cite{Manzar2017, Colrain2014}.